int128/kubelogin/docs/google.md

 ## 3. Setup Kubernetes cluster

-Here assign the `cluster-admin` role to you.
+Here assign the `cluster-admin` role to your subject.

 ```yaml
 kind: ClusterRoleBinding